 For the 10th edition of LEVEN Magazine, Jim Senft was interviewed for the Vak.
 Your profession largely shapes you into who you are.

 The seasons are extra important to me.
 The influence of the sun on the seasons is the basis of what we do.
-In the summer we focus on outdoor awning and protection.
+In the summer we focus on outdoor blinds and protection.
 In winter, demand is more focused on window decoration and embellishment.
 Actually I will advise everyone to turn it around.
-The delivery times can be quite long, everything is custom made.
-So if you want to have something ready in the summer, it's best to order in the winter.
-I like the summer myself, although the ski holiday is the most beautiful holiday of the year for me.
+Delivery times can be quite long, everything is custom made.
+So if you want something ready in the summer, it's best to order in the winter.
+I like the summer myself, although the skiing holiday is the most beautiful holiday of the year for me.
 I prefer the sun, but sell shade.

 I grew up in the workshop, but what I do is really not imposed or forced.
 I just have work that suits me and that I love.
 I still enjoy working every day and meeting the customers.
 Every day is different, come in everywhere and do not spend days in the office behind the screen.
 We have been supplying to some customers for years and then you see a home becoming more and more beautiful.
 That really gives a kick.